 Robert Louis Stevenson was a 19th century Scottish writer, best known for his adventure novel Treasure Island and horror tale The Strange Case of Dr. Jekyll and Mr. Hyde.
 Stevenson used his vivid imagination to explore the coexistence of good and evil in his characters.

-Robert Louis Stevenson was a 19th century Scottish writer, best known for his adventure novel Treasure Island and horror tale The Strange Case of Dr. Jekyll and Mr. Hyde.
-Born in Edinburgh, Scotland in 1850, Stevenson was a sickly child who took delight in reading and writing from a very young age.
+Robert Louis Stevenson was a 19th century writer born in Edinburgh, Scotland in 1850.
+Stevenson was a sickly child who took delight in reading and writing from a very young age.
 His literary efforts as a young child helped sow the seeds of creativity that would make him famous later in life.

 Stevenson’s extensive travel exposed him to a variety of unique and bizarre individuals, many of whom found their way into his novels.
 Though Stevenson’s style varies throughout his novels, they all share a common strength in character development.
 As Jekyll and Hyde makes clear, Stevenson was fascinated by the intersection of good and evil in every human.
 This inspired complex characters who, like Long John Silver, revealed sympathetic character traits even in the midst of their villainy.